AyanBoii/infinity-gate_engine/readme.md

    ```

 4. Set up PostgreSQL:
    - Create a database named `codehive`.
    - Update the `.env` file with your PostgreSQL credentials.
+	  Creating `codehive`:
+		- run `psql --version` to verify installation
+		- check if PostgreSQL is accepting connections
+		- run: ```psql -U postgres -c "CREATE DATABASE codehive;" -c "CREATE USER postgres WITH PASSWORD '<your psql password>';" -c "ALTER USER postgres WITH SUPERUSER;"``` to create the codehive DB
+		- run: ```psql -U postgres -d codehive -c "\l"``` to verify if everything is working correctly.

 5. Run migrations: